opiter09/Novelty-Translation/README.md

 from the Releases section, place it in the same folder as the game executable, and run it.
 This will generate a file named "translation.txt", which contains two version of each line of text, one Original, and one Translated (obviously they are both the same at first).
-When you are done, run novelty.exe again, and it will reinsert the file.
+When you are done, run novelty.exe again, and it will insert the translated text.
 From there, you can distribute the NVZ file to people (but not the "OLD_" one, that's a backup).

 Please note that NVZ files are actually just ZIP files, so if you rename one you can extract its